Susan Cullen-Ward: Marriage to the Crown Prince of Albania

 Susan Cullen-Ward met Leka, Crown Prince of Albania, the only child of King Zog I of the Albanians, at a dinner party in Sydney.
-In October 1975, they married in a civil ceremony in Biarritz, France.
+In October 1975, they married in a civil ceremony in the Hôtel de Ville, Biarritz, France.
 The couple were later married in a religious ceremony in Madrid.

 Australian authorities refused to recognise her as a queen but, in a compromise when Andrew Peacock was foreign minister, issued a passport in the name of "Susan Cullen-Ward, known as Queen Susan".

 She lived a turbulent life after marrying Leka, as they moved from one country to another, having no permanent residence or fixed point of reference.
 In the first few years of their marriage, the couple lived in Spain.
 They later settled in Rhodesia (now known as Zimbabwe).
 After a falling out with the government of Robert Mugabe, the couple moved again, this time to South Africa where their son, Leka, was born in 1982.
 She also had a stillborn daughter while resident in Rhodesia.